 Lycoming College Wertz Scholars Program

-The Wertz Scholars program is named for President Frederick Wertz, who served from 1955 to 1968.
-One of the College’s most influential leaders, President Wertz established Lycoming as a modern residential college in the tradition of the liberal arts during his tenure.
+The Wertz Scholars program is named for President D. Frederick Wertz, who served Lycoming College from 1955 to 1968.
+As one of the College’s most influential leaders, President Wertz established Lycoming as a modern residential college in the tradition of the liberal arts during his tenure.
 Under Wertz’s leadership, the foundational concepts of depth and breadth came to define the curriculum and many of the residence halls on the current campus were constructed.

-Students selected for the Wertz Scholars program demonstrate a record of superior academic achievement in high school and show promise of continued excellence at Lycoming College, including a strong interest in completing high-impact enhanced academic experiences such as global education programs, summer internships, and student-faculty research collaborations through the College’s Center for Enhanced Academic Experiences.
+Students selected for the Wertz Scholars program demonstrate a record of superior academic achievement in high school, are in the top 10% of their high school class, and show promise of continued excellence at Lycoming College, including a strong interest in completing high-impact enhanced academic experiences such as global education programs, summer internships, and student-faculty research collaborations through the College’s Center for Enhanced Academic Experiences.

-In addition to the student’s $27,000 Faculty or Trustee Scholarship, Wertz Scholars receive:
+In addition to the student’s traditional merit scholarship, Wertz Scholars receive:

-- Periodic dinners with the Provost, Associate Provost for Experiential Learning, and Career Advisors where post-graduate and career opportunities are discussed
+- Periodic dinners with the Provost, Vice Provost, and Career Advisors where post-graduate and career opportunities are discussed

 - Senior Wertz Scholars dinner with the President of the College